aimeos/aimeos-docs/src/infrastructure/databases.md

 * text

 !!! tip
-    Usually it doesn't make sense to assign every data domain into its own database.
+    Usually it doesn't make sense to assign every data domain to its own database.
 Reasonable data domains are those which will grow very big in your setup.
 Candidates are the **log** and **order** domains which might fill up with data over the time.

 You need to create a **resource.php** file in the config directory that will contain the database configuration: